nop33/si/src/content/member/malou-estier/index.md

 name: Malou Estier
 photo: maloue_portrait.jpg
 group: Staff
-role: Law & policy associate
+role: Program associate
 links:
   linkedin: https://ch.linkedin.com/in/malou-mahaut-louise-estier-088a87193
 disableDetailPage: false
 ---
-Malou is a law & policy associate.
-She researches the legal implications of our ideas; analyses international processes; and supports the development of our pedagogical approaches.
+Malou researches the legal implications of our ideas; analyses international processes; and supports the development of our pedagogical approaches.

 Prior to her work with SI, Malou graduated from Utrecht University with an LLM focusing on the law of the sea, and was an International Coordinator at the European Youth Parliament.